bazelbuild/rules_swift/doc/debuggable_remote_swift.md

-# Debuggable Remotely Built Swift
+# Debugging Cacheable Swift Modules

-This is a guide to using remotely built Swift modules in local debug builds.
+This is a guide to enable debugging of cacheable Swift modules in local debug builds.

 At the time of writing, `lldb` depends on debugging options embedded in `.swiftmodule` files.
 These options include paths that are only valid on the build host.
 For local builds, this all just works, but for remote builds, it doesn't.